 His caller is willing to believe that because he too cannot be bothered to read past headlines.

-Hawley went on Hannity on Tuesday to promote his call for a quote, internal investigation into China's actions related to the outbreak.
+Hawley went on Hannity on Tuesday to promote his call for a, quote, internal investigation into China's actions related to the outbreak.

 Alex wants the audience to think that this matches up with his narratives about the globalists telling China to release a bioweapon or some shit, but it doesn't.

-So Alex goes back from break, and he takes another caller, and this caller, man, if there is a bad idea, this is it.
+And this caller, man, if there is a bad idea, this is it.

 unidentified